binipringle/right-to-be-forgotten/_texts/0-outline.md

 ---

+## XIII.
+Privileges

+Something about privileges - maybe definition

-### Privileges - Attorney Client and Work Product
+### Attorney Client and Work Product

-Rules: 501, 502

-Readings: Text: Ch.
-66, 67
-Additional Material: Lentz, Hedden
+Add rules and notes here

-### Privileges - Spousal or Marital
+### Spousal or Marital Privileges

-Readings: Text: Ch.
-68 (Read pp 891-899, skim rest of chapter) Additional Material: Brock
+Add rules and notes here, edit excerpts below

 "The **marital communications privilege** covers "information privately disclosed between husband and wife in the confidence of the marital relationship . . . ."
 Trammel v.
 United States, 445 U.S. 40, 51, 100 S. Ct.
 906, 63 L. Ed.
 2d 186 (1980); The marital communications privilege belongs to both spouses, so either spouse may invoke the privilege to avoid testifying or to prevent the other from testifying about the privileged communication.
 The marital communications privilege exists "to ensure that spouses . . . feel free to communicate their deepest feelings  to each other without fear of eventual exposure in a court of law."
 United States v.
 Lofton, 957 F.2d 476, 477 (7th Cir.
 1992), quoting Byrd, 750 F.2d at 590.
 The marital communications privilege applies even after the marriage has dissolved, but the protected subject matter includes only what one spouse communicates to the other, not what one spouse learns about the other in other ways, such as by observing the other's actions."
 (Brock)

 "The second marital privilege, the **spousal testimonial privilege**, applies to any adverse testimony one spouse might provide as a witness against the other in a criminal case.
 It is both broader and narrower than the marital communications privilege.
 It is broader in that it covers testimony on any adverse facts, no matter how they might have become known to the witness-spouse.
 It is narrower in that it applies only to adverse testimony in a criminal case, and it applies only during the marriage.
 See Byrd, 750 F.2d at 590-91; United States v.
 Fisher, 518 F.2d 836, 838 (2d Cir.
 1975).
 Until the Supreme Court's decision in Trammel, either spouse could invoke the spousal testimonial privilege, so that a defendant could prevent his spouse from testifying against him, even willingly.
 See, e.g., Hawkins v.
 United States, 358 U.S. 74, 78-79, 79 S. Ct.
 136, 3 L. Ed.
 2d 125 (1958).
 In Trammel v.
 United States, however, the Court modified the privilege so that only the witness-spouse can invoke the privilege to refuse to testify adversely."
 (Brock)

 ---

-**Review for Midterm - based on Assignment; (Midterm - Multiple Choice take home - timed (during class time))**

----

-## XII.
+## XIV.
 Substantive Use of Character Evidence

 Module 4, Classes 16 - 18: Substantive Use of Character Evidence (Not for Impeachment)